 The Conservancy records donations of publicly traded securities at the fair market value at the date of the gift.
-It is the policy of the Conservancy to liquidate all stock donations immediately upon receipt.
-The possible transaction cost of the sale is considered small compared to the risk of loss that can be experienced with delay in the sale of the stock.
+It is the policy of the Conservancy to liquidate all stock donations upon receipt.
 Stock sales usually take place within days of being received into the entity's investment account.
-The Conservancy received and sold stock donations of \$184,879 in 2020 and \$41,873 in 2019.
+The Conservancy received and sold stock donations of \$317,641 in 2021 and \$184,879 in 2020.